edgio-docs/edgio-docs/src/guides/v7/security/api_security.md

             If you selected *Exact Match*, then you may specify multiple relative paths.
 Press **ENTER** after typing each desired URL path.

     5. Optional.
-Restrict the set of requests that will be inspected by HTTP method by selecting it from the **Methods** option.
+Restrict the set of requests that will be inspected by HTTP method by selecting the desired HTTP method from the **Methods** option.
 Repeat this step as needed.
     6. From the **Schema ID** option, select the API schema created in step 5.
     7. Click **Save**.